inspec/inspec/docs/resources.rst

 version -- DONE
 +++++++++++++++++++++++++++++++++++++++++++++++++++++
-The ``version`` matcher tests if the named package version is on the system.
-For example:
+The ``version`` matcher tests if the named package version is on the system:

 .. code-block:: ruby